Ryan Tannehill Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 Ryan Tannehill Player Prop Bets for NFL Week 6 - Tennessee vs. Buffalo

-There will be player prop bet markets available for Ryan Tannehill before he takes to the field for NFL action on Monday at 8:15 PM ET live on ESPN.
-Tannehill's Tennessee Titans (3-2) and the Buffalo Bills (4-1) hit the field in Week 6 at Nissan Stadium.
+In advance of Monday's game, here are the key stats and trends you need to know about Ryan Tannehill and his player prop bet options.
+He'll take the field starting at 8:15 PM ET on ESPN.
+Tannehill and the Tennessee Titans (3-2) take the field against the Buffalo Bills (4-1) in Week 6 at Nissan Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.